Punctuation: Medieval

-The late Middle Ages saw the addition of the virgula suspensiva (slash or slash with a midpoint dot) which was often used in conjunction with the punctus for different types of pauses.
-Direct quotations were marked with marginal diples, as in Antiquity, but from at least the 12th century scribes also began entering diples (sometimes double) within the column of text.
+The late Middle Ages saw the addition of the virgula suspensiva (slash or slash with a midpoint dot), which was often used in conjunction with the punctus for different types of pauses.
+Direct quotations were marked with marginal diples, as in Antiquity, but from at least the 12th century, scribes also began entering diples (sometimes double) within the column of text.

+Medieval China

+Punctuation marks, especially spacing, were not needed in logographic or syllabic (such as Chinese and Mayan script) texts because disambiguation and emphasis could be communicated by employing a separate written form distinct from the spoken form of the language.
+Ancient Chinese classical texts were transmitted without punctuation.
+However, many Warring States period bamboo texts contain the symbols └ and ▄ indicating the end of a chapter and full stop, respectively.
+By the Song dynasty, the addition of punctuation to texts by scholars to aid comprehension became common.

 Printing-press era

 The amount of printed material and its readership began to increase after the invention of moveable type in Europe in the 1450s.
-Luthers German bible translation was one of the first mass printed works, he used only virgule, full stop and less than 1% question marks as punctuation.
+Martin Luther's German Bible translation was one of the first mass-printed works; he used only virgule, full stop, and less than one percent question marks as punctuation.
 The focus of punctuation still was rhetorical, to aid reading aloud.
 As explained by writer and editor Lynne Truss, "The rise of printing in the 14th and 15th centuries meant that a standard system of punctuation was urgently required."
 Printed books, whose letters were uniform, could be read much more rapidly than manuscripts.
 Rapid reading, or reading aloud, did not allow time to analyze sentence structures.
 This increased speed led to the greater use and finally standardization of punctuation, which showed the relationships of words with each other: where one sentence ends and another begins, for example.

 The introduction of a standard system of punctuation has also been attributed to the Venetian printers Aldus Manutius and his grandson.
 They have been credited with popularizing the practice of ending sentences with the colon or full stop (period), inventing the semicolon, making occasional use of parentheses, and creating the modern comma by lowering the virgule.
 By 1566, Aldus Manutius the Younger was able to state that the main object of punctuation was the clarification of syntax.

-By the 19th century, punctuation in the western world had evolved "to classify the marks hierarchically, in terms of weight".
+By the 19th century, punctuation in the Western world had evolved "to classify the marks hierarchically, in terms of weight".
 Cecil Hartley's poem identifies their relative values: